pmc-muchiri/yolo/explanation.md

 ## Overview

-This document explains the YOLO E-Commerce application (PMC_YOLO), a MERN-stack sample app composed of three microservices: frontend, backend (Node/Express) and database (MongoDB).
+This document explains the YOLO E-Commerce application (yolomy), a MERN-stack sample app composed of three microservices: frontend, backend (Node/Express) and database (MongoDB).

 The project is containerized with Docker and orchestrated using Docker Compose.